 Protocol Chairs will need to familiarize themselves with the HPTN processes and adhere to them.
-An agreement outlining responsibilities will be provided to protocol chair(s), who will be required to sign it.
+All new protocol chairs must attend a protocol chair training to orient them to Network processes.
+An agreement outlining responsibilities will be provided to Protocol Chair(s), who will be required to sign it.
+First time Protocol Chairs/co-Chairs will be subject to specific training in Network processes and Chair/co-Chair responsibilities as outlined in Section 11.